Yandex Cloud

 Note

-If you have deleted a VM from Cloud Backup and want to reconnect it to the service, use this guide:
+If you have deleted a VM from Cloud Backup and want to reconnect it, use these tutorials:

 • Connecting a Linux VM